sdc/moodle-local_leapwebservices/readme.md

 ### `get_assignments_by_username`

-* Pass: a user's username
+* Pass: a user's username.
 * Returns: a list of assignments:
     * id - the assignment's id
     * name - the assignment's name